MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-otp.md

 #### Success response

-If the tenant administrator configured email OTP in the Microsoft Entra Admin Center as the user’s authentication method, Microsoft Entra ID sends an OTP code to the user’s email.
-Subsequently, Microsoft Entra ID responds with a challenge type of *oob* and provides more information about the OTP code:
+If the tenant administrator configured email OTP in the Microsoft Entra Admin Center as the user’s authentication method, Microsoft Entra ID sends an OTP code to the user’s email, then responds with a challenge type of *oob* and provides more information about the OTP code: